psu13/mutable-hakyll/posts/yoneda-speedrun.md

 -   For every $X \in \mathbf{C}$ it is the case that
     $F(1_X) = 1_{F(X)}$.

-Thus, the mappings that make up a functor preserve all of the structure of the source category in its target, namely domains and codomains, composition, and the identities.
+Thus, the mappings that make up a functor preserve all of the structure of the source category in its target, namely the sources and targets of arrows, composition, and the identities.

 If $F: \mathbf{C}\to \mathbf{D}$ is a functor from a category $\mathbf{C}$ to another category $\mathbf{D}$, $X \in \mathbf{C}$ is an object in $\mathbf{C}$, and $f: X \to Y$